Microsoft SmartScreen: Phishing

 SmartScreen Filter also analyses email messages from fraudulent and suspicious Web links.
-If such suspicious characteristics are found in an email, the message is either directly sent to the Spam folder with a red information bar at the top of the message which warns of the suspect properties.
+If such suspicious characteristics are found in an email, the message is sent directly to the Spam folder, with a red information bar at the top of the message that warns of the suspicious properties.
 SmartScreen also protects against spoofed domain names (spoofing) in emails to verify whether an email is sent by the domain which it claims to be sent.
 For this, it uses the technology Sender ID and DomainKeys Identified Mail (DKIM).
-SmartScreen Filter also ensures that one email from authenticated senders can distinguish more easily by placing a green-shield icon for the subject line of these emails.
+SmartScreen Filter also helps users distinguish email from authenticated senders by placing a green-shield icon in the subject line of those messages.

 Effectiveness

 Browser social engineering protection

 In late 2010, the results of browser malware testing undertaken by NSS Labs were published.
 The study looked at the browser's capability to prevent users following socially engineered links of a malicious nature and downloading malicious software.
 It did not test the browser's ability to block malicious web pages or code.

 According to NSS Labs, Internet Explorer 9 blocked 99% of malware downloads compared to 90% for Internet Explorer 8 that does not have the SmartScreen Application Reputation feature as opposed to the 13% achieved by Firefox, Chrome, and Safari; which all use a Google Safe Browsing malware filter.
 Opera 11 was found to block just 5% of malware.
 SmartScreen Filter was also noted for adding legitimate sites to its blocklists almost instantaneously, as opposed to the several hours it took for blocklists to be updated on other browsers.

 In early 2010, similar tests had given Internet Explorer 8 an 85% passing grade, the 5% improvement being attributed to "continued investments in improved data intelligence".
 By comparison, the same research showed that Chrome 6, Firefox 3.6 and Safari 5 scored 6%, 19% and 11%, respectively.
 Opera 10 scored 0%, failing to "detect any of the socially engineered malware samples".

 In July 2010, Microsoft claimed that SmartScreen on Internet Explorer had blocked over a billion attempts to access sites containing security risks.
 According to Microsoft, the SmartScreen Filter included in Outlook.com blocks 4.5 billion unwanted e-mails daily from reaching users.
 Microsoft also claims that only 3% of incoming email is junk mail but a test by Cascade Insights says that just under half of all junk mail still arrives in the inbox of users.
 In a September 2011 blog post, Microsoft stated that 1.5 billion attempted malware attacks and over 150 million attempted phishing attacks have been stopped.

 In 2017, Microsoft addressed criticisms about the URL submission process by creating a dedicated page to report unsafe sites, rather than requiring users to visit the potentially dangerous site.

-SmartScreen expanded to protect against new threats like tech support scams, potentially unwanted applications (PUAs) and drive by attacks that don't require user interaction.
+SmartScreen expanded to protect users against new threats such as tech-support scams, potentially unwanted applications (PUAs), and drive-by attacks that do not require user interaction.